openwns/documentation/usersGuide/modules/dll/wimemac/experiment6.rst

 Binary Search
 -------------

-To determine the saturation point of a connection, we have simply set up a row of simulations and looked in the wrowser where not all the offered load could be transmitted.
-Now we have 25 connections, this procedure would be too time consuming, so we use a more efficient way to determine the saturation point: The binary search.
+To determine the saturation point of a connection, we have simply set up a row of simulations and looked in the wrowser where not all of the stations could handle the offered load.
+Now that we have 25 connections, this procedure is very time consuming, so we use a more efficient way to determine the saturation point: The binary search.
-The binary search creates dynamically scenarios during the campaign with traffic-values depending on the results of the previous scenario.
+The binary search creates dynamically scenarios in the campaign with load-values depending on the results of the previous scenario.
 It is used to estimate the maximum throughput of a connection with few scenarios.
 With this method, the first generated scenario will have a very low value for ``throughputPerStation``, like 8 Mb/s.
-If all the offered load could be transferred, the saturation point for this connection was not reached in this scenario; binary search generates another scenario and doubles the offered traffic.
+If the whole offered load could be transferred, the saturation point for this connection was not reached in this scenario; binary search generates another scenario and doubles the offered traffic.
 As long as the saturation point is not reached, the throughput will always be doubled.
 If the data throughput is below the offered load, the next scenario's traffic will have the arithmetic mean value between the last below-saturation-scenario and the last executed scenario.
 If the last executed scenario was a below-saturation-scenario, the mean value will be calculated with this scenario and the last over-saturation-scenario.
 To make this procedure more understandable, let's look at the example in the picture:

 .. figure:: images/experiment6-binarysearch.png